Print this role profile

 The ICT manager will work closely with decision makers in other departments to identify, recommend, develop, implement, and support cost-effective technology solutions.
 As well as these responsibilities that ICT manager will define and implement ICT policies, procedures, and best practices.

-An ICT manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+An ICT manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the ICT manager has level 5 and 6 capabilities, i.e. ensures and advises on the skills outlined and initiates and influences their use.
 The SFIA profile is outlined below.